Welcome Summer 2019 Psychology 1010.06 Students

-For more information about how the grading system works please read this URPP student handout.
+For more information about how the grading system works please read URPP student handout

-After April 5, 2018 there can be no corrections made to your URPP participation credits or that portion of your PSYC 1010.06 final grade.
+After August 1st, 2019 there can be no corrections made to a student's URPP participation credits or that portion of a student's PSYC 1010.06 final grade.

 The paper must:

 Clearly state the purpose of the article and of each study.

 Describe the basic methodology used in each study.